-eMTB mode is available for Performance Line CX drives.
-In eMTB mode, the assistance factor and the torque are dynamically adjusted depending on the pedalling force applied to the pedals.
+The eMTB MODE level of assistance is available for Performance Line CX drives.
+In eMTB MODE Mode, the assistance factor and the torque are adjusted dynamically, depending on the pedalling force applied to the pedals.
+If the pedelec has been configured with eMTB MODE, eMTB MODE will appear briefly when the SPORT level of assistance is selected.